 Occupational respiratory allergy surveillance is an essential component of an occupational health surveillance programme.
-The prevalence of atopy observed among workers seen at the ORU in 2018, emphasises the need for continual monitoring of workers.
+Since approximately a third of workers seen at the ORU in 2019 were atopic, emphasises the need for continual monitoring of workers.
 This is because atopy is a well-known risk factor for the development of occupational allergies.
-More importantly, advocacy should remain on the improvement of various control measures in industries, as a means of reducing occupational allergy disease incidents.
+More importantly, advocacy on the improvement of various control measures in industries, as a means of reducing occupational allergic disease incidents is paramount.
 Furthermore, to strengthen the respiratory allergy surveillance programme and provide a comprehensive picture, additional data is needed from other allergy treatment centres throughout the country.